fwesss/earth-dashboard-fe/README.md

 # 4️⃣ Installation Instructions

-🚫explain how to install the required dependencies to get this project up and running with yarn and NPM
+ 1. `yarn install`
+ 2. `yarn start`

 ## Other Scripts

-🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
     * build - creates a build of the application
+    * eject - copy the configuration files and dependencies into the project so you have full control over them
+    * format - runs prettier against all files not in .gitignore
+    * lint - checks for errors in .js files
+    * lint:fix - checks for errors in .js files and fixs those that can be auto-fixed
+    * prettier: runs prettier
     * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+    * test - runs tests in watch mode
+    * test:coverage - runs tests and generates coverage report
+    * validate - runs format, lint, build, and test:coverage.
+Should be run prior to submitting pull requests to ensure code adheres to project style guidelines, tests pass, and src builds.

 # Contributing